 After three phases of clinical trials, we apply for New Drug Application ("NDA").
-We submit to the Centers for Drug Evaluation the NDA file package, which includes a clinical trial research report, pharmaceutical research data, and records of manufacturing and testing of three batches of products, to apply for the marketing authorization and/ or production license.
+We submit to the Centers for Drug Evaluation the NDA file package, which includes a clinical trial research report, pharmaceutical research data, and records of manufacturing and testing of three batches of products, to apply for the marketing authorization.
 For vaccines, we have to comply with the NMPA's Guidelines for Clinical Trial Report on Vaccines.